 No additional groundwater contamination was identified.
 No new contaminates, no new sites, and no new sources were identified.
 No new exposure pathways were identified.
 There has been no change of property ownership; no land transfers, sales, or leases.
-The AF did renew the Right of Entry from the Alaska State Department of Transportation to allow for continued access.

 3.0 CONCLUSION